 Summit on Ending Homelessness

-The Michigan Campaign to End Homelessness partners offer a Summit on Ending Homelessness in the fall of each year.
-The Summit provides a forum for federal and state government, as well as statewide services agencies, to share best practices in ending homelessness.
+The annual Summit on Ending Homelessness provides a forum for federal, state, and local government, service providers, funders, and people with lived experience to share best practices in ending homelessness.
 This two-day event allows time for networking and collaboration for case managers and administrators alike who are diligently working to improve the welfare of people in Michigan who are living in poverty and homelessness.

 2023 Summit on Ending Homelessness, October 23 & 24, Shanty Creek Resort, Bellaire

 The Excellence in Homeless Services Award honors the hard work and commitment of a dedicated individual or group who embodies the defining characteristics possessed by the people and organizations immersed in Michigan’s Campaign to End Homelessness (MCTEH).
 Characteristics such as system changemaker; advocate for equity, inclusiveness, and belonging; challenger of the status quo; strategic risk-taker; and champion for Housing First and Harm Reduction.
 This award is given out each year at the Michigan Homeless Summit as acknowledgement of exemplary work being done to help Michigan reach its goal of ending homelessness.

 This award was previously called the Carla Javits Award, named after a former national CSH executive director and was presented by the CSH Michigan Team.
 In 2022, the CSH Michigan Team paused the Carla Javits Award to reflect, get feedback from partners across the state, and explore how to center equity and redefine leadership, resulting in the refined Excellence in Homeless Services Award.
 For more information about the Carla Javits Award, including the list of past awardees, scroll down to the bottom of this page.